 We Do The Research And You Save!

 Ohio features some of the lowest healthcare costs in the US.
-Whether you are single, married with children, uninsured or on Cobra, we'll research and show you the top reasonably-priced options.
-We'll also inform you which recent government reform changes will benefit small businesses.
+Whether you are single, married with children, uninsured, or on Cobra, we research and show you the top reasonably-priced options.
+We also inform you which recent government reform changes will benefit small businesses.
 Premium tax credits are instantly applied, so your cost of coverage instantly reduces.

-We also consider reputable Association plans, such as the Chamber Of Commerce, church and alumni organizations along with different union-affiliated groups, assuming you qualify.
+We also consider reputable Association plans, such as the Chamber Of Commerce, church, and alumni organizations along with different union-affiliated groups, assuming you qualify.
 A "small business" policy may be offered by selected carriers if you have at least one employee.
-Your spouse would qualify.
+Your spouse or dependent would also qualify.
+Additional information on business income deductions is also provided.

 Don't Forget About HSAs

 Premiums are usually quite lower than COBRA rates.
-Typically, Anthem, Medical Mutual and UnitedHealthcare will offer the most competitive rates.
-But even those three carriers will have very different prices, depending on your zip code.
+Typically, Anthem, Medical Mutual and Ambetter will offer the most competitive rates.
+But even these carriers will have very different prices, depending on your zip code.
+Also, companies often do not offer plans in every county.
+For example, Anthem (under-65 plans) returned to the Buckeye State in 2019, but only in limited counties.

 To open an HSA, you must have a qualified “High Deductible Health Plan” (HDHP), which is a type of medical plan that has a higher deductible than a typical insurance policy.
 The HSA itself is a savings account that allows you to contribute funds on a tax-preferred basis.
 Qualified deductible expenses can also include dental and vision costs.
 Any funds not used during the year, can be rolled over to the following year without a penalty.
 Or, you can withdraw the money, since it is your own.
 Additional details are found on this link.